thegetty/terracottas/source/views/discussion/discussion-c.md

 [^10]: For the presence of statues around the funerary *kline*, see the
-    painting from the north plaque of Tomb 53 in the necropolis of Andriuolo, depicting a scene of pathos, in <span class="smcaps">Pontrandolfo and Rouveret</span>
-    1992, pp. 140–41, fig. 546.
+    painting from the north plaque of Tomb 53 in the necropolis of Andriuolo, depicting a scene of pathos, in <span class="smcaps">Pontrandolfo and Rouveret 1992</span>, pp. 140–41, fig. 546.
 For the funerary ritual, see E. M. De Juliis, *L’ipogeo dei Vimini di Canosa* (Bari, 1990), pp. 129–33;
     and <span class="smcaps">De Juliis 1984</span>,
     pp. 19–21.

-[^11]: On aspects of Hellenization in indigenous centers, see n.
-7 above
+[^11]: On aspects of Hellenization in indigenous centers, see note 7 above
     and J. L. Lamboley, “Les hypogées indigènes apuliens,” *MÉFRA* 94, no. 1 (1982), pp. 91–148; L. Todisco*, Introduzione all’artigianato della Puglia antica: Dall’età coloniale all’età romana* (Bari,